 The Preferences panel is divided into three tabs: Settings, Quality, and Appearance.
-Each tab contains options that you can set for using Twinmotion, including general preferences, tool options, Viewport rendering quality settings, and media export preferences.
+Each tab contains options that you can set for using Twinmotion, including general preferences, tool options, viewport rendering quality settings, and media export preferences.

 To open the Preferences panel press Ctrl + P, or in the menu go to Edit > Preferences.